SyncLight: Single-Edit Multi-View Relighting: Experiments

-To the best of our knowledge, SyncLight is the first method to provide parametric control over light sources across multiple views simultaneously.
-Since no prior work offers this capability directly, we evaluate baseline methods using various adaptations of state-of-the-art methods.
-For single-view relighting of the reference view, we compare against ScribbleLight~\citep{choi2024scribblelight} and a single-view variant of our method (SyncLight-1V).
-For the former, we use Marigold~\citep{ke2023marigold, ke2025marigold} to obtain the albedo and depth, while the latter behaves as a generative single-view relighting method and thus serves as a closer comparison to LightLab~\citep{lightlab}, whose code and data are unavailable.
-For relighting the second view, we adopt LumiNet~\citep{LumiNet}, giving as input the second view and as reference the relit version of the reference view.
+\paragraph{Results and comparisons.}LuxRemix~\citep{ruofan2026luxremix} and GR3EN~\citep{xiaoyan2026gr3en} (concurrent works) address multi-view relighting, but their code and models are not available.
+No other prior works offer this capability directly, so we evaluate baseline methods using various adaptations of state-of-the-art methods.

+For single-view relighting of the reference view, we compare against (i) ScribbleLight~\citep{choi2024scribblelight} using Marigold~\citep{ke2023marigold, ke2025marigold} to obtain the albedo and depth, and (ii) our own implementation of LightLab \cite{lightlab} (\textbf{LightLab*}).
+Given that the original model and data are not publicly available, we closely follow the reported design, including a fine-tuned SDXL backbone conditioned on parametric light masks and the original single-view training objective.
+To ensure a fair comparison, we train our reproduction on the same dataset used for SyncLight, excluding the multi-view component, allowing us to isolate the effect of multi-view modeling.
+LightLab* serves as our primary single-view baseline and, to the best of our knowledge, represents the current state-of-the-art for parametric single-view relighting.
+For relighting the second view, we adopt LumiNet~\citep{LumiNet} (LNet), using the second view as input and the relit version of the reference view as the reference.

-Additionally, we compare against Flux.2-dev~\citep{flux2_2025}, a large-scale text-conditioned image editing model.
-Since Flux.2-dev lacks native multi-view support, we implement a two-stage sequential pipeline.
-First, we use Qwen-2.5-7B-Instruct~\citep{bai2023qwen} to generate a text prompt describing the desired lighting change by comparing the source and target lighting conditions on the reference view.
-We then apply Flux.2-dev to relight the reference view using this prompt.
-Finally, we relight the second view by providing the relit reference view as visual conditioning and prompting Flux.2-dev to match the lighting of the reference image.
+We additionally compare against Flux.2-dev~\citep{flux2_2025}, a large-scale text-conditioned image editing model.
+Since it lacks native multi-view support, we implement a two-stage pipeline: we use Qwen-2.5-7B-Instruct~\citep{bai2023qwen} to generate a text prompt describing the desired lighting change from the source and target reference views, apply Flux.2-dev to relight the reference view, and then relight the second view by conditioning Flux.2-dev on the relit reference.